 Don't get slowed down on the rope because you didn't prep your shins!

 Let's be honest, we don't always come to the gym prepared with Pro-Wrap, winter leggings or a mouse pad.
-So if and when you do end up with rope rash, turn to RIPT Skin Systems for a quick recovery.
+So if and when you do end up with rope rash, RIPT can help with a fast recovery.
 Lather some QUICK FIX onto the rope burn and throw on a long sock before bed.

 I did this once after a Rope Burn Gone Bad incident.
 Two weeks had gone by, the wound was nowhere near healed and continued to itch like no other.
 I put some QUICK FIX on it and within two days, it went from being 50% healed to 90% healed.